devopsdays/gather-flag/README.md

 docker-compose build
 ```

+That being said, things *should* reload on the fly.

 ## Documentation
 ### Topic Service
 This service is used to get information about a topic.
 It provides the topic title, the description, and other details.